quirrel-dev/quirrel/docs/docs/api/sveltekit.md

   }
 );

-export const post = queue
+export const POST = queue

 export default queue
 ```

 Creates a new Queue.
-Make sure to export it from an [endpoint](https://kit.svelte.dev/docs#routing-endpoints), otherwise it won't work.
+Make sure to export it as a [server route](https://kit.svelte.dev/docs/routing#server), otherwise it won't work.

 #### Parameters